-Based on our research from the last couple of years, here's some more detail on central government departments and the experience of their Government Legal Service trainees.
+Based on our research from the last couple of years, here's some more detail on central government departments and the experience of their Government Legal Profession trainees.

 The Department for Business, Energy and Industrial Strategy (BEIS) was formed in July 2016 (it's pronounced 'bees'), after the merger of the Department of Energy and Climate Change and parts of the Department of Business, Innovation and Skills (whose responsibility for trade moved to a new Department for International Trade).
 Going forward BEIS will be responsible for navigating the government's relationship with businesses, devising and implementing the UK's industrial strategy and promoting the interests of the UK's scientific and research industries.
 It will also seek to secure affordable, reliable and clean energy supplies and work to combat climate change.

-A smaller government department with not many lawyers is the Department for Digital, Culture, Media and Sport (DCMS) is one of Whitehall's smallest departments, but deals with a broad range of issues, from art galleries and the Royal Parks to sports and the BBC.
+A smaller government department with not many lawyers is the Department for Digital, Culture, Media and Sport (DCMS).
+It deals with a broad range of issues, from art galleries and the Royal Parks to sports and the BBC.
 “There's a lot of research into finer, technical points of law with a view to drafting advice for civil servants,” one trainee told us.
 “And I frequently go to meetings to discuss proposed bills.”
 The department has recently been dealing with the renewal of the BBC Charter as well as basking in the glory of the success of the London and Rio Olympics for Team GB and UK Sport.

 Higher and vocational education, which was previously handled by BIS, now comes under the remit of the Department for Education (DfE).
 Fittingly we heard that working on higher education matters “really stretches you intellectually.”
 The team handles “student loan legislation and higher education legislation and policy.
 Clients will often reach out to us for advice on how the legislation applies to whatever situation they might find themselves in so I often find myself explaining what the legislation allows or requires an organisation to do.”
 Other trainees at the DfE might get involved in issues related to schools, academies, children's law, special needs education, safeguarding and adoption.
 An insider reported: “I spent a lot of time working with policy officials, giving them advice on specific issues relating to the bill they were trying to pass.
 That meant writing speech notes for ministers, drafting parts of the bill and attending debates in Parliament.
 I loved all the interaction that came with that – there's always an incredible buzz around Parliament.”